core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

       After that, the endpoint does not take any further action.

-   * REQ includes one or more Uri-Path Options but not the Proxy-Scheme Option.
+   * REQ includes one or more Uri-Path Options, but not the Proxy-Scheme Option or the Proxy-Scheme-Number Option.

       If the endpoint is not configured to be a reverse-proxy or its resource targeted by the Uri-Path Options is not intended to support reverse-proxy functionalities, then the endpoint proceeds to step 3.